1 - Rules

 - Meal Control.

 - Social Media Relation

 - 6.11.3- ID wristbands MUST be worn on the wrist during the entire tournament.

-- 6.11.4 - If one player in one way or another loses his/her bracelet, the player MUST come to the tournament office to make a new age verification, before the next game to be played.
+- 6.11.4 - If a player in one way or another loses his/her bracelet, the player MUST come to the tournament office to make a new age verification, before the next game is played.

 - 6.11.5 - The player will NOT be allowed to play the next match without the ID/Age wristband.

-- 6.11.6 - The player will NOT be allowed to access to the meal center without the ID/Age wristband.
+- 6.11.6 - The player will NOT be allowed to access to the meal centre without the ID/Age wristband.

 7 - Dispensations

 - 7.1 - Dispensations will automatically be given to two (2) players per squad who are maximum one (1) year over aged.